-- 1. Notes a change of the paths within Kent St Sand Pit to be three metres wide, accessible, red asphalt paths. - 2.
-Approves, pending confirmation from the Department of Fire and Emergency Services (DFES), that a second entry point may be needed for emergency services access/egress, in accordance with DFES requirements.
+- 1. Notes that the perimeter and internal paths within Kent St Sand Pit will be three metres wide red asphalt. - 2.
+Approves a second entry point that may be needed for emergency services access/egress, in accordance with DFES requirements, once revegetation efforts have commenced in 2025/2026.

-32. In April 2023 Council approved the endorsement of the Kent St Sand Pit Detailed Design and approved the development of Tender documentation for future works.
-(Resolution 80/2023):

-- 1. Endorse the Kent Street Sand Pit Detailed Design as referenced in attachment two ("Kent St Sand Pit Detailed Design") of this report; - 2.
-Approve the development of Tender documentation for future works." - 33.
-Since then, the Town has been working with the design consultant and relevant stakeholders to develop a Restoration Plan for the site and undertake necessary site investigations to complete the Tender documentation, including bushfire risk, geotechnical investigations, feature surveys and structural certification. - 34.
-Within this endorsed Detailed Design was a proposed pathway constructed of a clay road base overlaid with poly sealant and pea gravel shoulder. - 35.
-This pathway was integrated into the (unfinalised) Tender documentation. - 36.
+- 1. In April 2023 Council approved the endorsement of the Kent St Sand Pit Detailed Design and approved the development of Tender documentation for future works.
+(Resolution 80/2023): "That Council: - 1.
+Endorse the Kent Street Sand Pit Detailed Design as referenced in attachment two ("Kent St Sand Pit Detailed Design") of this report; - 2.
+Approve the development of Tender documentation for future works." - 2.
+Since then, the Town has been working with the design consultant and relevant stakeholders to develop a Restoration Plan for the site and undertake necessary site investigations to complete the Tender documentation, including bushfire risk, geotechnical investigations, feature surveys and structural certification. - 3.
+Within this endorsed Detailed Design was a proposed pathway constructed of a clay road base overlaid with poly sealant and pea gravel shoulder. - 4.
+This pathway was integrated into the (unfinalised) Tender documentation. - 5.
 Also included within the Detailed Design is a formal entry/egress point to accommodate service vehicles on the corner of Kent St and Etwell St.